An Empire of Ice Scott, Shackleton, and the Heroic Age of Antarctic Science Edward J. Larson

 • Edward J. Larson was named Author of the Year 2012 in the History category by the Georgia Writer’s Association

-Edward Larson is University Professor of History and holds the Hugh & Hazel Darling Chair in Law at Pepperdine University.
+Edward J. Larson is University Professor of History and holds the Hugh & Hazel Darling Chair in Law at Pepperdine University.
 His numerous books include Summer for the Gods: The Scopes Trial and America's Continuing Debate over Science and Religion, for which he received a Pulitzer Prize in History.
+Larson splits his time between Georgia and California.

 "An enlightening and entertaining new book, An Empire of Ice, seeks to rescue the exploits of Edwardian derring-do from the condescension of posterity by showing us how much more there was to what his subtitle refers to as the heroic age of Antarctic science."—Robert J.Mayhew, Times Higher Education